elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/query_examples.md

 ```

 ## How to use the callgraph database

+Below examples were produced from x86_64_defconfig build, using v5.8.7 stable kernel tree.

 #### Example: functions called by sock_recvmsg
 To visualize the functions called by `sock_recvmsg` run the following command: